shanekrusen/bescoth-norichach/_articles/sedatos.md

 **Interpretatio:**

-*Sêdhath* is often conflated with Volcanus, who was worshipped in a similar area.\[6]
+*Sedatos* is often conflated with Volcanus, who was worshipped in a similar area.\[6]

 **Iconography:**